 L293 Motor Driver

-Fortunately for you don’t have to worry about all the circuits discusses above.
+Fortunately, you don’t have to worry about all the circuits discussed above.
 There is a discrete IC (L293) that will handle all the electronics internally.
 The L293 is the most commonly used motor driver in robotics.

 The pins labelled as Motor +ve and Motor -ve (pins 3,6,11, and 14) is where the motor has to be connected and the Logic A and Logic B (pins 2,7,10, and 15) are where the control signal to that particular motor has to be given.